codeyourweb/sentinel-kit/docs/03-ingest-custom-sources.md

 # Ingest Custom Sources into Sentinel-Kit Indexer

 **Sentinel-Kit** natively supports multiple direct log ingestion modes by placing log files in the subdirectories of `/data/log_ingest_data`.
-It also includes an HTTP forwarder for JSON-formatted log ingestion — see the [Ingest logs](04-ingest-logs.md) section for details.
+It also includes an HTTP forwarder for JSON-formatted log ingestion — see the [Data ingestion](02-data-ingestion.md) section for details.

 However, for advanced use cases, you may want to create your own custom ingestion source.
 Sentinel-Kit uses **Fluent Bit** as its log ingestion engine, which can be directly extended to handle additional sources.